Equipment Leasing History

 from our Equipment Lending and Equipment Financing Company

-The advantages of leasing equipment have been acknowledged for millennial, the first recorded application of it is dating back to 2010 b.c. in the Sumerian city of Ur.
+Here is a little information about the equipment leasing history.
+The advantages of leasing equipment have been acknowledged for millennials, the first recorded application of it is dating back to 2010 b.c. in the Sumerian city of Ur.
 Priests of Ur rented land and farming equipment to agricultural workers, etching the agreements in clay tablets.
-Equipment Financing documents have also been discovered in other empires such as Babylon, Egypt, Greece and Rome.
+Equipment Financing history documents have also been discovered in other empires such as Babylon, Egypt, Greece, and Rome.
 The ancient Phoenicians structured a more modern lease in the leasing out of ships, which were more susceptible to depreciated value or destruction.

 Today, equipment leasing is an important industry, having grossed $518 billion dollars in 2014.
 It evolved from a “last resort” financing option to one which vendors in any industry may take advantage of, from high-tech industries to construction companies.
 Several companies use this as a primary method of financing their equipment.
 About 85% of businesses in America today lease equipment, and with continued advancements in the financial market the industry continues to rise.